g01shan/kmeans/README.md

-# Can I KMeans?
+# Can I KMeans? 🤔

+### Problem Definition
 Ok, this is nothing fancy!
-It's just for practice.
+It's just practice.
+We are going to generate datapoints randomly and cluster them.
 The code implement KMeans using (1) python lists, (2) numpy, and (3) torch.
 The goal is simply to remember the useful functions from torch and numpy.
 Also, I hear this is often an interview question.

-_Note: Everything runs on CPU here!_
+_Note: Everything runs on CPU here!
+We are GPU poor!_

-Here is how you can run the script:
+### How to run this?
+It's simple!
+Something like this (100 datapoints, 10 dimension each, and 3 clusters):
 `python3 kmeans.py -n 100 -d 10 -k 3`

+### I can KMean! ✅
-And here is a sample output:
+Ok, here is a sample output:
 ```
 == Solving with basic python
 Itt: 0 -- average distance: 0.8020002010509966